Misinformation versus Facts: Understanding the Influence of News Regarding COVID-19 Vaccines on Vaccine Uptake: Material and Method

-Following the method of \citet{bovet2019influence}, we intend to classify the tweets into (1) fake-news-related, (2) fact-related, and (3) others, by examining the URLs (if any) of the tweets.
-More specifically, if the URL's domain name is judged to be related to the websites containing fake news, conspiracy theories, or extremely biased news, the tweets that are associated with (i.e., contain/retweet/quote) this URL are classified as fake-news-related.
-If the URL's domain name is judged to be related to the websites that are traditional, fact-based, news outlets, the tweets that are associated with this URL are classified as fact-related.
-If the tweets are not associated with any URLs or the URLs's domain names are not identified as fake-news-related or fact-related, the tweets are classified as others.
+If the URL's domain name was judged to be related to the websites that were traditional, fact-based, news outlets, the tweets that were associated with this URL were classified as fact-related.
+If the tweets were not associated with any URLs or the URLs's domain names were not identified as fake-news-related or fact-related, the tweets were classified as others.
+Most URLs were shortened.
+We used the Python Requests package to open the URLs and extracted the actual domain names from the complete URLs.